alangabrielarango/trazzo/README.md

 # trazzo
-Income and expenses manager built with NodeJS
+Income and Expense Manager System built on NodeJS